 Can the gravity model be verified?

 Yes.
 As a rule, new branches and locations do not emerge on the greenfield, but there are already empirical values from existing locations.
 Follow these steps to calibrate the gravity model to reality: First, prepare a sales forecast for the new location.
 Second, prepare a sales forecast for existing branch locations.
 If you find that the result deviates from reality and for example a branch location has only 16 million euros in sales, while the forecast is for 18 million, then adjust one or the other parameter in the gravity model until the result of the forecast corresponds to the actual sales of the existing branch location.
-This calibration brings the model closer to reality and makes the gravity analysis more accurate.
+This calibration brings the model closer to reality and makes the location assessment more accurate.

 Which criteria are relevant for attractiveness and how is the weighting done?

 Often the sales area and the age of a location form the basic data for the gravity model.
 This data serves as the basis for various attractiveness parameters such as the breadth and depth of the product range, the parking space situation and opening hours.
 Environment variables can also play a role, such as: Are there footfall generators in the vicinity that also bring customers to your location?
 Is there a train station nearby?
 Is the location in a commercial area or a pedestrian zone?
-In general, the attractiveness parameters and their weighting are a very broad field and must be defined individually.
+In general, the attractiveness parameters and their weighting are a very broad field and must be defined individually for the location assessment.